-My relatives were good and kind people but did not hear about Jesus, will they go to heaven?
+My relatives were good and kind people but did not hear the Gospel of Jesus—will they go to heaven?

-Believers and Unbelievers will face two different kinds of judgments.
-Everyone will give an account of their life on earth; Jesus will be their judge (Rom.
-2:6-11).
-The LORD is good to those who trust Him, and He remembers their good works (Nahum 1:7; Psalm 25:6-7).
-The problem is, how good is good enough?
+However, regardless of religion or faith, the LORD is good to those who trust Him.
+He remembers their good works (Nahum 1:7; Psalm 25:6-7).
+The problem, how good is good enough?
+That is why we need Jesus.

 There is no excuse for knowing God